jbensmann/mouseless/README.md

 - change the pointer speed on the fly
 - click, grab, scroll
 - remap keys
+- define arbitrary layers

 ## Why

-There are various reasons why one would want to control the mouse with the keyboard instead of a regular mouse:
+There are various reasons why one would want to control the mouse with the keyboard:

 - you do not want to leave the keyboard
 - laptop with no or a poor touchpad